mawrkus/lab-filter-bar-ui/README.md

 ## TODOS

-- remove filter + partial -> open
+- `<FilterBar onChange={} />`
+- "IS NULL" operator
 - tabIndex
-- `<FilterBar onChange={} />`
+- "IN" operator + multi-select
 - Fix bug: ensure that the dropdown internal value is unselected, if not, editing an operator or a value in two different chiclets might not work, as the dropdown keeps the last selected value and compares it before allowing an update (e.g. change '=' to '!=' in the 1st chiclet then change 'LIKE' to '!=' in the 2nd)
 - Parentheses
-- "IS NULL" operator
-- "IN" operator + multi-select
-- Contextual: if season selected -> filter episodes list
+- State machine: targetId as a function?